OpenTTD/OpenTTD/CONTRIBUTING.md

 Many of those ideas etc do have a place on the [forums](https://www.tt-forums.net); and if enough people like it, someone will stand up and make it.

-It's usually best discuss in [irc](https://wiki.openttd.org/en/Development/IRC%20channel) before opening a feature request or working on a large feature in a fork.
+It's usually best to discuss on [Discord](https://discord.gg/openttd) before opening a feature request or working on a large feature in a fork.
-Discussion in irc can take time, but it can be productive and avoid disappointment :)
+Discussion can take time, but it can be productive and avoid disappointment. :)

 ## Pull requests